Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Evaluation

 \subsection{Defending high-confidence adversarial examples}

-We evaluate our defence against high-confidence adversarial examples crafted by C$\&$W attack in this section.
-The attacking confidence of adversarial examples from C$\&$W attack is changeable through adjusting the hyper-parameter $\kappa$ in the adversarial objective function.
-Large $\kappa$ value will lead to producing a high-confidence adversarial example.
-Therefore, C$\&$W attack can even achieve remarkable attacking performance through transferring attack in black-box setting.
-Therefore, our defence relies on detection mechanism to tackle high-confidence C$\&$W attack.
-We evaluate the adversarial example detection performance against C$\&$W examples crafted using different $\kappa$ values in the black-box setting.
+We evaluated CMT against high-confidence adversarial examples crafted by C$\&$W attacks in this section.
+The attacking confidence in C$\&$W attack was changeable through adjusting the hyper-parameter $\kappa$ in the adversarial objective function.
+Large $\kappa$ value leads to producing high-confidence adversarial examples.
+Therefore, C$\&$W attack can even achieve remarkable attacking performance through transferring attack in black-box settings.
+In this case, our defence relied on detection mechanism to mitigate high-confidence C$\&$W attacks.
+Herein, we evaluated the performance of detecting black-box C$\&$W examples crafted using different $\kappa$ values.